Trial of Oscar Pistorius: Sentencing

 The sentencing hearing began on 13 October 2014.
 Witnesses for the defence recommended a three-year community sentence (correctional supervision) with 16 hours of community service per month.
 State witness Zach Modise, acting national commissioner of Correctional Services, testified that being disabled Pistorius would be held in Pretoria Central Prison's hospital wing if he receives a prison sentence.
 In a statement released on 15 October, Steenkamp's parents said they would not testify in the sentencing hearing and that they had decided not to proceed with a separate civil lawsuit.
 Steenkamp's cousin Kim Martin testified for the state about the impact on the family and asked the court to impose a prison sentence.
 Closing arguments were heard on 17 October, when the defence argued against a prison sentence and the state requested a minimum prison sentence of 10 years.

-The state rested their case on Tuesday 25 March, having called 20 witnesses from an original list of 107.
+The state rested their case on 25 March, having called 20 witnesses from an original list of 107.

 On 21 October 2014, Pistorius received a prison sentence of a maximum of five years for culpable homicide.
 Part of the sentence may be served under correctional supervision; after he has served a minimum of one-sixth of five years (10 months) in prison.
 He also received a concurrent three-year prison sentence, which was suspended for five years, for the separate reckless endangerment conviction.

 Release on parole

 On 8 June 2015, South African Commissioner of Correctional Services Zach Modise said that the prison case management committee had recommended that Pistorius be released under correctional supervision on 21 August 2015 having served a sixth of his sentence.
 This release was based on good behavior and the fact that he is not considered a danger to the community.
 Pistorius would remain under house arrest and correctional supervision, and may be required to perform community service as part of his continuing sentence.
 Regardless of his release from prison, Pistorius would not be allowed to return to official athletic competition until the whole five years of his sentence was complete.

-On 19 August 2015, two days before Pistorius was due to leave prison, the justice minister, Michael Masutha, sent the case to the parole review board, saying that the parole board should not have started considering parole until Pistorius had completed a sixth of his sentence.
+On 19 August 2015, two days before Pistorius was due to leave prison, the justice minister Michael Masutha sent the case to the parole review board, saying that the parole board should not have started considering parole until Pistorius had completed a sixth of his sentence.
 Legal experts said this was a novel interpretation of the law, and that parole boards generally considered parole in advance of the earliest release date.
 Suggestions of improper political interference were made, after a tweet on the official Twitter page of the ruling party, the African National Congress, incorrectly referred to Pistorius as a "convicted murderer".